aaron-smits/gobank/README.md

 ## About

-This project stems from a tutorial I found from [Anthony GG](https://www.youtube.com/watch?v=pwZuNmAzaH8).
+This project stems from a video I found from [Anthony GG](https://www.youtube.com/watch?v=pwZuNmAzaH8).

-I also referenced [this youtube video](https://www.youtube.com/watch?v=p08c0-99SyU) to learn more about using docker-compose.
+I also referenced [this video](https://www.youtube.com/watch?v=p08c0-99SyU) to learn more about using docker-compose.

 My main goal with this project is the build a basic JSON API with Go to understand how developing web backends in Go works and the idioms Go developers use.